sequentech/misc-tools/CONFIG_UPDATES.md

 This is useful if you have manually applied some updates.
 This script will check if the updates you have registered in the "updates CSV" are exactly the only updates applied, and if they have been applied.

-* generate or list the actions, commands, or configuration files to apply the updates in agora_election and agora-results
+* generate or list the actions, commands, or configuration files to apply the updates in sequent_election and tally-pipes

 Given an "updates CSV", it can generate list of actions that need to be taken for the yet unapplied changes.
 It can also generate the configuration files associated with the actions, and even list commands that need to be executed.